jboyce1/ppsCTF/classes/MsDisin/MsDisin.md

 #### `awk '/Belle Boyd/ && /1917/' The_Worlds_Greatest_Military_Spies_and_Secret_Service_Agents.txt`
  - find lines containing "Belle Boyd" and  "1917"

-The an example of more powerful application of awk
+This is an example of more powerful application of awk
 #### `awk '/The Battle of/,/Confederate/ { if (index($0, "Belle Boyd") > 0) print $0 }' The_Worlds_Greatest_Military_Spies_and_Secret_Service_Agents.txt`
  - `/The Battle of/,/Confederate/` is an awk range pattern.
 It tells awk to start processing lines when it encounters a line containing "The Battle of", and stop processing once it encounters a line containing "Confederate".
 So, awk will process all lines in between these two patterns.